jellyfin/jellyfin-mpv-shim/README.md

  - Mark the media as unwatched and quit.

 On your computer, use the arrow keys, enter, and escape to navigate.
 On your phone, use the arrow buttons, ok, back, and home to navigate.
-(The option for remote controls is shown next to the name of the client when you select it from the cast menu.)

 Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
 It also cannot load external